A Power Method for Computing Singular Value Decomposition: Introduction

-This relation shows a ($2q+1$)-power of the singular values for this matrix $\mathbf{Y}$.
+This relation shows a ($2q+1$)-power of the singular values for the matrix $\mathbf{Y}$.
 The rapid singular values decay leads to a fast convergence algorithm, \cite{Halko-al-2011,Gu-2015}.
 A historical overview of the randomized computing and its applications in linear algebra problems is provided in \cite{Halko-al-2011}.

-Using the probabilistic SVD method, the $r$ rank approximation error is slightly greater than the bound given in relation (\ref{eq-rank-r-approx}).
+Using the probabilistic SVD method, the $r$ rank approximation error is slightly greater than the bound given below in relation (\ref{eq-rank-r-approx}), \cite{Halko-al-2011}.
+In addition, the number of columns, $r+\ell$, of the random matrix $\boldsymbol{\Omega}$ should be large if accurate values are expected for the first $r$ singular values.
+The proposed method leads to more accurate $r$ first singular values by using a $r$ columns random matrix.
+More over, the proposed method can be used to compute the complete SVD even for a small size matrix.